-Jørgen Grønnegård Christensen, Peter Munk Christiansen and Marius Ibsen, Politik og forvaltning, 3rd ed., 2011.

-Ireland

-Score 9

-The Department of the Taoiseach reviews draft memoranda designated for discussion by the cabinet.
-Its views are taken into account when these memoranda are revised.
-The Taoiseach's office exercises tight control over the government agenda; as does the Department of Finance.
+Eoin O'Malley, 'The Apex of Government: Cabinet and Taoiseach in Operation', in Eoin O'Malley and Muiris MacCarthaigh (eds, 2012), Governing Ireland: From Cabinet Government to Delegated Governance.
+Dublin: IPA.

 Italy

 Score 9

 In Renzi's cabinet, the position of the prime minister vis à vis the other ministers is particularly strong.
 This has in part to do with the strong leadership style pursued by Renzi, who is also the unchallenged leader of the heavily reformed Democratic Party, but is also a result of the limited impact waged by other coalition parties.
 As a result, the Prime Minister's Office has played a particularly strong gatekeeping role throughout the period under review.
-This is particularly evident in policy matters given top priority by the government.
+This is particularly evident in policy matters given top priority by the prime minister.

 Malta

+Score 9

 Malta's system of government is based on the Westminster system, and the Prime Minister's Office (PMO) can return most items on policy grounds.
 In practice, policies are adopted or rejected following cabinet discussions.
 Although the PMO has not established procedures for sectoral policy overviews, it now employs a number of offices to achieve this, including the Policy Efficiency Unit and Internal Audit Offices.
 Much also depends on the powers of persuasion of the prime minister among his cabinet colleagues.
-The cabinet has a great deal of leverage, and its

-members are the most likely to object to policy or a draft bill.
+The cabinet has a great deal of leverage, and its members are the most likely to object to policy or a draft bill.

 Mexico

+Score 9

 The role of the presidential office is significant in Mexico.
 Because Mexico does not have a prime minister, there has been no real counterweight to the power of the presidency within the executive branch of government.
 Much of the power thus comes from the presidential office.
 Whatever the legal situation might be, it makes no sense to press ahead with items to be discussed in cabinet if the presidential office opposes them.
 Good relations between the presidential office and an individual member of cabinet matter more to the cabinet secretary than to the presidential office.

 New Zealand

+Score 9

-Score 9 The key policy adviser in the Department of Prime Minister and Cabinet (DPMC) plays an influential role in policy processes and regularly intervenes to "pull" cabinet papers that are deemed to be inadequate in some way.
+The key policy adviser in the Department of Prime Minister and Cabinet (DPMC) plays an influential role in policy processes and regularly intervenes to "pull" cabinet papers that are deemed to be inadequate in some way.

 Citation: